Tutorial: Migrate MongoDB to Azure Cosmos DB's API for MongoDB offline using DMS

 Select the location in which you want to create the instance of Azure Database Migration Service.

-Select an existing VNet or create a new one.
+Select an existing virtual network or create a new one.

-The VNet provides Azure Database Migration Service with access to the source MongoDB instance and the target Azure Cosmos DB account.
+The virtual network provides Azure Database Migration Service with access to the source MongoDB instance and the target Azure Cosmos DB account.

-For more information about how to create a VNet in the Azure portal, see the article Create a virtual network using the Azure portal.
+For more information about how to create a virtual network in the Azure portal, see the article Create a virtual network using the Azure portal.

 Select a pricing tier.